igolden/igolden.github.io/_posts/2015-05-07-why-you-should-really-use-markdown.md

 ###Start Caring About Keystrokes

-Bren Orenstein has a talk about using Vim to save time.
-And in that talk he mentioned how many keystrokes it takes to save a file in Vim (5) and how many times a developer might save a file in a year (250,000).
-That being said each year, saving files alone, we are using 1,250,000 keystrokes.
+Ben Orenstein has a great <a href="https://youtu.be/SkdrYWhh-8s?t=239" target="new">talk about using Vim to save time</a>.
+And in that talk he mention how many keystrokes it takes to save a file in Vim (5) and how many times a developer might save a file in a decade (250,000).
+That being said each decade, saving files alone, we are using 1,250,000 keystrokes.

 Wow, I just gave myself arthritis writing that.

-With my wrist, I started to appreciate the importance of keystroke management.
+With my wrist problems, I started to appreciate the importance of keystroke management.
 Go ahead and jump over to his talk to pick up some speed techniques in Vim, and also a good mindset on looking to the future of many years of healthy programming.

 ###So why use Markdown?